Have you recently noticed small fluffy white pests flying in the air or on trees in your yard?

 Once Honeydew is created from the Woolly Aphid it then evolves into sooty mold, which is a black, dry coating that adheres to plant leaves.
 Although not detrimental, sooty mold makes the leaves look diseased and is unappealing in sight.
 The spread of sooty mold to other plants is rapid, taking hold in just a matter of days.

 Are Woolly Aphids considered uninvited guests on your property?
-Say so long!
+By choosing the Right Tree Service Company, you'll be saying so long to Woolly Aphids!
 Woolly Aphids are typically controlled with a mild insecticide and treatment is recommended annually.

 Would you like to read more?
 Head over to the North Carolina Cooperative Extension website for an article on these white, fuzzy critters.